ATTACK OF THE INTERGALACTIC GHERKINS

 Be the first to escape this bizarre galaxy, where asteroid belts exist only to hold up your space trousers, or be forever tormented by Cosmic Ray doing the Funky Chicken.

 As well as character cards and Ship Parts, there are three main action card types in the game.
 These will HELP a player, HINDER a player or opponent, or allow you to MOVE around the four planets.
 Some cards both HELP & HINDER.
 See below for the card types in the Base Game.
-See further cards in the Sprout Support Expansion.
+See further cards in the Sprout Support Expansion and Stealthy Space Skills mini Expansion.

 ASTRONAUT CHARACTER CARDS